RicoJia/ricojia.github.io/_posts/2023/2023-02-19-cpp-concurrency-1-concurrent-methods.markdown

 - Single-Threaded Asynchornous Programming
     - Cooperative Multitasking & Pre-emptive Multitasking
         - This is a model where each task **voluntarily gives up control** after executing X instructions, so other tasks can execute.
-This is in contrast to the **preemptive multitasking, where the scheduler forcibly interrupts tasks**.
             - Say a line-printing thread prints 3 lines then yield control.
+        - Another paradigm is **preemptive multitasking, where the scheduler forcibly interrupts tasks**.
+            - E.g.,: `CPython` threading model.
+The interpreter periodically releases the GIL after a certain number of bytecode is executed
     - Event loop
         - Used in Like Javascript in a browser / `Node.js`
         - The python `Asyncio` has an event loop that schedules and runs coroutines.